Intergalactic-XYZ/awesome-cropsteering/README.md

 ## Automation

+- [DROMatic OS](https://github.com/drolsen/DRO-Matic) - The DRO-Matic OS has been built to automate nearly every aspect of hydroponic farming for you!
+From nutrient dosing to pH / EC drift fixing, feeding types to draining, top-offs and even timers; we have quantified everything you need to automate successful crops.

 - [MudPi](https://github.com/mudpi/mudpi-core) - A python package to gather sensor readings, trigger components, control devices and more in an event based system that can be run on a linux SBC, including Raspberry Pi

 - [Mycodo](https://github.com/kizniche/Mycodo) - Mycodo is open source software for the Raspberry Pi that couples inputs and outputs in interesting ways to sense and manipulate the environment

+- [OpenMinder](https://github.com/autogrow/openminder) -  Allows anyone to build a device that can monitor the rootzone of their plants to make the most optimum use of water and fertigation ingredients to ensure a happy plant.
+This is done by measuring the water going into the plants on the irrigation side, as well as coming out on the runoff side, thus allowing comparisons.

 - [WEGA-Box](https://github.com/WEGA-project/wegabox) - Hydroponic system management toolkit